 Industry peer-β panel (/api/industry-panel)

-GET /api/industry-panel returns the industry × level cross-section from the ds_erm3_industry zarr — Vasicek peer-β statistics at one trading day (latest by default).
-One row per (EODHD 4-digit industry code, cascade level) with:
+GET /api/industry-panel returns the industry peer-β cross-section from the ds_erm3_industry zarr — Vasicek statistics at one trading day (latest by default).

 | Field | Meaning |